Note: This post has been fully updated with what works for SEO writing in 2019.

 Sometimes all you need is to be in the right place at the right time to get a yes.

 Note: We created an entire course on being a better emailer that will help you connect with influencers and land more jobs.
 Check out The Rebel’s Guide to Mastering Email here.

 Now that you’ve got a website and a solid email template it’s time to market your business.

 In order to find clients, you’re going to have to send out a bunch of emails to internet marketing companies, brands, product sites, and blogs.

 To find your potential clients you just have to do a simple Google search.

-Go through the results in Google and find their emails.
+Go through the results in Google, check out the sites and find contact emails.